devnorb/rdm/README.md

 # Roblox Downloader for MacOS (RDM)
 These scripts download the latest version of Roblox (either arm64 or Intel versions of Roblox) and automatically install Roblox!\
-Based off of [this](https://github.com/ImLoadingUuU/silicon-roblox-downloader) repository except it is much improved.
+Based off of [this](https://github.com/ImLoadingUuU/silicon-roblox-downloader) repository.

 ## Note
 You need to install `wget` and `homebrew`